cnabio/cnab-spec/101-bundle-json.md

     - `multipleOf`: Output validation requiring that the resulting number be wholly divisible by the number specified.
 MUST be a number strictly greater than zero.
 (OPTIONAL)
     - `not`: Output validation requiring that the resulting value NOT match the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `oneOf`: Output validation requiring that the resulting value match ONE of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
-    - `path`: The fully qualified path to a file that will be created (REQUIRED)
+    - `path`: The fully qualified path to a file that will be created (REQUIRED).
+The path specified MUST be a subpath of /cnab/app/outputs.
     - `patternProperties`: The set of matching properties and schemas for their values included in an object type output.
 MUST be an object where each named property is a regular expression with a JSON schema as the value.
 (OPTIONAL)
     - `pattern`: Output validation requiring that the resulting string match the regular expression specified.
 MUST be a string representation of a valid ECMA 262 regular expression.
 (OPTIONAL)
     - `properties`: The set of named properties and schemas for their values included in an object type output.
 MUST be an object where each named property contains a JSON schema.
 (OPTIONAL)